codex1987/Telegram-tap-tap-bot/README.md

 ***Just Demo***

 *This is just a demo.
 Some scripts are not given here you will get all scripts when you buy.
-I have not given all scripts for security.*
+I have not given all scripts for security.
+You will get all scripts if you buy.*

 👉  https://t.me/hello96T_bot/Notcoin